pylint-dev/pylint/doc/development_guide/contributor_guide/tests/install.rst

   git clone https://github.com/PyCQA/pylint

 Before you start testing your code, you need to install your source-code package locally.
-Suppose you just cloned pylint with the previous ``git clone`` command.
+Suppose you just cloned Pylint with the previous ``git clone`` command.
 To set up your environment for testing, open a terminal and run::

     cd pylint